varun-nagaraja/referring-expressions/Readme.md

 	```
 	This will first extract region features for all images in the dataset and dump them in a format suitable for loading in caffe.
 It will require a lot of space on disk depending on the experiment type you want to run.

 * If you are working with Google RefExp, we will split the training data to create a validation partition of our own.
-The test set of Google RefExp dataset is not yet released,
+The test set of the Google RefExp dataset is not yet released.
 	```
 	cd $COCO_PATH/cache_dir/h5_data/buffer_16/Google_RefExp_baseline_20
 	head -n 5038 hdf5_chunk_list.txt > hdf5_chunk_list_part1.txt